Medial collateral ligament: Injury

 An MCL injury can be very painful and is caused by a valgus stress to a slightly bent knee, often when landing, bending or on high impact.
 It may be difficult to apply pressure on the injured leg for at least a few days.

-It can be caused by a direct blow to lateral side of knee.
+It can be caused by a direct blow to the lateral side of the knee.

 The most common knee structure damaged in skiing is the medial collateral ligament, although the carve turn has diminished the incidence somewhat.
 MCL strains and tears are also fairly common in American football.
 The center and the guards are the most common victims of this type of injury due to the grip trend on their cleats, although sometimes it can be caused by a helmet striking the knee.
 The number of football players who get this injury has increased in recent years.
 Companies are currently trying to develop better cleats that will prevent the injury.
 MCL is also crucially affected in breaststroke and many professional swimmers suffer from chronic MCL pains.

 There are three distinct levels in a MCL injury.
-Grade 1 is a minor sprain, grade 2 in a major sprain or a minor tear, and grade 3 is a major tear.
+Grade 1 is a minor sprain, grade 2 is a major sprain or a minor tear, and grade 3 is a major tear.
 Based on the grade of the injury treatment options will vary.